spicysoft/jp-www-gitlab-com/source/direction/verify/runner_saas/index.html.md

 ## Vision

 By 2025, our vision for GitLab Runner SaaS is that 70% of GitLab SaaS customers' CI job workloads run on GitLab-hosted Runners.
 We see this vision for Runner Fleet as enabling the broader GitLab product [vision](https://about.gitlab.com/direction/#vision) of continuing to mature the GitLab DevOps platform rapidly.
-Delivering on the vision means providing GitLab.com customers with a zero-friction, highly performant, secure, and reliable CI/CD build experience for the market-leading operating systems and development technologies.
+Delivering on the vision means providing GitLab.com customers with a zero-friction, highly performant, secure, and reliable CI/CD build experience for the market-leading operating systems and development technologies. n addition, it means working towards providing a GitLab Runner SaaS solution where you can easily choose and use the correct type of public cloud-hosted compute resources for your CI/CD jobs.

 A few key pillars to enable the vision for Runner Saas include:
-- An expanded catalog of GitLab SaaS Runner virtual machines
+- An expanded catalog of GitLab SaaS Runner virtual machines (near-term)
-- Runner SaaS virtual machine resource discoverability (near-term).
+- Runner SaaS machine type resource discoverability (near-term).
 - Autonomous build environment selection for CI job execution (long-term).

 ## Who we are focusing on?